-(6) All fuel suppliers identified in this section must also report CO₂, CO₂ from biomass-derived fuels, CH₄, N₂O and CO₂e emissions in metric tons that would result from the complete combustion or oxidation of each petroleum fuel identified in 95121(a)(2), liquefied petroleum gas, or biomass-derived fuel reported in this section, calculated according to section 95121(b).
+(6) All fuel suppliers identified in this section must also report CO₂, CO₂ from biomass-derived fuels, CH₄, N₂O and CO₂e emissions in metric tons that would result from the complete combustion or oxidation of each fuel identified in Table 2-5, calculated according to section 95121(b).

 (7) All fuel suppliers identified in this section, except for refiners that report pursuant to section 95113(m), must report the total quantity of CARBOB, California Gasoline, California diesel fuel, and biodiesel and/or renewable diesel that was imported from outside of California for use in California.
 In addition, for CARBOB imports, the designated percentage of oxygenate must be reported.

-(8) Fuel suppliers identified in this section, except for refiners that report pursuant to section 95113(m), must report the total quantity of biodiesel and/or renewable diesel blended in California diesel for use in California.
+(8) Fuel suppliers identified in this section, except for refiners that report pursuant to section 95113(m), must report the total quantity of biodiesel and/or renewable diesel blended into California diesel for use in California.
+However, if the resulting blended product is not marketed as “California diesel fuel” as defined in section 95202(a)(22) of the AB 32 Cost of Implementation Fee Regulation, the fuel supplier is not required to report this quantity.

-(9) Fuel suppliers identified in this section must report the total quantity in barrels of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-4 of this section that is excluded from emissions reporting due to demonstration of final destination outside California or use in exclusively aviation or marine applications, or demonstration that the fuel was previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
+(9) Fuel suppliers identified in this section must report the total quantity in barrels of each Blendstock, Distillate Fuel Oil, or biomass-derived fuel listed in Table 2-5 of this section that is excluded from emissions reporting by reason for its exclusion: a final destination outside California, exclusive use in aviation applications, exclusive use in marine applications, or previous delivery by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.

+(10) Fuel suppliers identified in this section must report the following information for all biomass-derived fuel volumes for which GHG emissions are reported under section 95121(a)(2):

+(A) LCFS pathway code.

+(B) Fuel type.

+(C) Point of regulation under which the fuel volume is being reported (i.e., refiner, position holder at terminal, enterer supplying imported fuel outside of the bulk transfer/terminal system, or biomass-derived fuel production facility).

+(D) The volume of biomass-derived fuel associated with each unique combination of LCFS pathway code, fuel type, and point of regulation.

 (e) Procedures for Missing Data.
 For quantities of fuels that are purchased, sold, or transferred in any manner, fuel suppliers must follow the missing data procedures specified in 40 CFR §98.395.
 The supplier must document and retain records of the procedure used for all missing data estimates pursuant to the recordkeeping requirements of section 95105.

-Table 2-5 Blendstocks, Distillate Fuel Oils, and Biomass-Derived Fuels Subject to Reporting under section
+Table 2-5 Blendstocks, Distillate Fuel Oils, and Biomass-Derived Fuels Subject to Reporting under section 95121